rent-to-buy-schemes

 Lock in a property value

-Another one of the big appeals of rent to buy is the opportunity to lock in a purchase price years in advance.
+Another one of the big appeals of rent-to-buy is the opportunity to lock in a purchase price years in advance.
 There is typically an annual appreciation rate that might be between 3 and 4%, but in a booming market, property prices can grow a lot quicker than this.

-The property market ebbs and flows, and there is certainly a risk if it goes through a downturn, but you just need to look at historic data to see the property market does usually trend upwards over the long term.
+The property market ebbs and flows, and there is certainly a risk if it goes through a downturn, but you just need to look at historic data to see that the property market does usually trend upwards over the long term.

 <Infogram of median property prices>